 Four hours.
+Same as ENV 3316.
 Prerequisites: BIO 1500 or permission of the instructor.
 A field course studying the geology, history, vegetation, and ecology of a tropical region.

 BIO 3360 MEDICAL BOTANY

 Four hours.
 Prerequisite: BIO 1500.
 The history and uses of plants in medicine in the U.S. and other cultures around the world.
 Special emphasis is placed on plant medicine in European history and modern uses in other areas of the world.